schmeekygeek/makglobal/src/content/legal/privacy-policy.md

 title: "Privacy Policy"
 lastUpdated: "2024-03-04"
 seo:
-  title: "Privacy Policy - MAK Import Export Solutions"
+  title: "Privacy Policy - FZC Import Export Solutions"
-  description: "Understand how MAK Import Export Solutions collects, uses, and safeguards your information in accordance with international data protection standards."
+  description: "Understand how FZC Import Export Solutions collects, uses, and safeguards your information in accordance with international data protection standards."
 ---

 ## Introduction

-At MAK Import Export Solutions, we are committed to protecting your privacy.
+At FZC Import Export Solutions, we are committed to protecting your privacy.
 This Privacy Policy outlines how we collect, use, and safeguard your personal information when you interact with our website or engage with our services.

 ## Information We Collect